Prepare Your Child For Academic Success & Global Competence

 • Though not required by DepEd in Toddler to Grade 2, Science is taught at Darwin from Toddler to Grade 2 to develop early scientific thinking

-• Philippine History is retained even where it has been removed from the standard Grade 7 curriculum, to strengthen national identity
+• Philippine History is retained even when it has been removed from the standard Grade 7 curriculum, to strengthen national identity

 • Mathematics is taught in advance at all levels to build strong analytical and problem-solving skills